The Xbox One could've been a very different system.

 - What's the latest on Xbox One?
-Windows 10 can stream Xbox One games!
+Xbox One's dashboard is getting a facelift...

-Before we talk about where the system is going, though, let's reflect where it came from.
-To paint a mental picture, the Xbox One release date was November 22 2013 both here in America and in the other 12 launch markets - Australia, Austria, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain and the UK.
-Over five million gamers have bought into the Xbox One philosophy so far, a number that would be even more impressive were it not for the PS4's incredible tally of nearly ten million.
+But before we talk about where the system is going, let's reflect where it came from.
+To paint a mental picture, the Xbox One release date was November 22 2013 here in America and 12 other launch markets - Australia, Austria, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain and the UK.

-The story for Xbox fans isn't all bad, however.
-Between the Xbox One and PS4, Microsoft has more system-exclusive games available on its platform.
-Sunset Overdrive, Forza Horizon 2 and Halo: The Master Chief Collection have all launched within the last two months and games like Crackdown 3, Fable Legends and Quantum Break are already in the works for next year.
-Plus, thanks to exclusive partnerships between Microsoft, EA and Activision, the Xbox One gets first dibs on Call of Duty DLC and trials of EA games five full days before they launch.
-The PS4 may try to label itself a game console for gamers, by gamers, but it certainly lost a lot of ground to Redmond in the past four months since E3.
+Thanks to exclusive partnerships between Microsoft, DISH, EA and Activision, the Xbox One gets first dibs on Call of Duty DLC, console exclusivity for Sling TV and trials of EA games five full days before they launch.
+The PS4 may try to label itself a game console for gamers, by gamers, but it certainly lost a lot of ground to Redmond in the past year since E3 2014.

-A sore point for some, Microsoft has also dropped Xbox One's sticker price to just $399 going forward without Kinect, which stings for those of us who dropped the five benjamins on the system and its "completely necessary" peripheral 12 short months ago.
+In other news, Microsoft has also dropped Xbox One's sticker price to just $349 going forward without Kinect, which stings for those of us who dropped the five benjamins on the system and its "completely necessary" peripheral 12 short months ago.

 But, financially speaking, the move makes sense.
 The lower barrier of entry should drum up the extra business the console desperately needs in order to climb back to the top of the totem pole.